-- To co-operate with the training organised for them in this area; - To use personal protective gear correctly which has been made available to them, and to store such equipment in the designated place after use; - To use work equipment and hazardous materials correctly; - Not to change or unnecessarily remove the protection and safety measures on the work equipment.
+- To co-operate with the training organised for them in this area; - To comply to the legal obligations and rules of the dean; - To use personal protective gear correctly which has been made available to them, and to store such equipment in the designated place after use; - To use work equipment and hazardous materials correctly; - Not to change or unnecessarily remove the protection and safety measures on the work equipment.
 The protective devices must be used correctly; - To comply with the additional rules and instructions with regard to safety and health; - To report immediately to the manager of the location concerned, or to the Executive Board, matters which jeopardise safety or health; - To assist university staff and experts in the area of prevention and protection in the exercise of their statutory obligations and tasks.

 The university is now devoting specific attention to information about and prevention of RSI.
+The main buildings are accessible to people with a mobility or physical handicap, this is shown on the map.